Every fall, the parents and families of our students visit our campus and experience

 - assists in strengthening the recruitment and retention of Native American college students

-This set of celebrations sponsored by Asian-Pacific student organizations, focuses on Asian-Pacific heritage through various educational and cultural events.
+This set of celebrations, sponsored by student organizations, focuses on Asian-Pacific heritage through various educational and cultural events.

 For all of these celebrations, the dining halls make special arrangements to serve the foods unique to the occasion and culture.